 Reader Favorite Non-Medical Therapies

-ADDitude asked: Which non-medical therapy works best to control attention deficit hyperactivity disorder (ADHD) symptoms?
-Here, 5 great alternatives from our readers to replace of supplement medication.
+ADDitude asked: Which non-medical therapy works best to control ADHD symptoms?
+Here, find 5 great alternatives from our readers to supplement medication.

 1. Build good routines.

 “I recommend my son’s regimen: sleep, the right foods (no sugar in the a.m.), exercise!”